dennisn/LearningNotes/Infrastructure/Kafka/Kafka_Intro.md

     + Generic -> to validate schema
     + Specific: use AVSC file and codegen capabilities -> generate code
     + Reflection: based on a class to create AVSC file
+  - Problems with topic overload: normally because the partitions are low
+    + It's hard to increase the partitions
+    + Solution:
+      - create new topic with double the partitions
+      - then create a stream to write all messages from original topic to the new topic.
+      - Finally, migrate all other producers & consumers to use the new topic